 Another day, another wild mystery in the world of crypto.
-Reddit has confirmed it is investigating a possible internal security threat after several members of the Bitcoin Cash subreddit – more commonly known as /r/BTC – reported their accounts were purportedly hacked and emptied out of their funds.
+Reddit has confirmed it is investigating a possible internal security threat after several members of the Bitcoin Cash BCH subreddit – more commonly known as /r/BTC – reported their accounts were purportedly hacked and emptied out of their funds.

 While the initial string of suspicions breaches allegedly began in December, several more Redditors noted that their accounts were compromised three days ago.
 According to multiple reports, victims began aware of the security threat when they received emails that the password for their Reddit accounts had been changed.

 Shortly after that, affected users noticed the balance on their Tippr accounts – a popular donation software designed to facilitate Bitcoin Cash tips between Redditors – had been withdrawn without their consent.

 Following the second round of breaches, a post on Hacker Noon documented the unusual activity, speculating there is a high chance the hackings were conducted with the help of Reddit employees.
 For what is worth, it is important to point out that the post offers no substantial evidence to back up these claims.

 Still, the accusation prompted Reddit administrator gooeyblob to respond to the claims, saying their team is looking into the situation.